 The Berg Rust Lecture – 25 January 2021

 How did it come to happen that only a few decades after the huge extent of what was not yet Northumbria was ostensibly pagan, its monasteries, especially Lindisfarne and Monkwearmouth-Jarrow, were centres of Christian scholarship with a spiritual influence reaching deep into Europe?
-This talk will suggest some answers to that question and glance at some of the people involved.
+This talk explored some answers to that question and glance at some of the people involved.

 About the Speaker